shabyash/frontend-tech-test/README.md

 # SamKnows Front-End Technical Test

-Thank you for your application!
+Thank you for your application.
 Here's a short technical test before we invite you in for interview.

 The test is divided into two parts: the first part is to create a small app,